 - One quite common sort of process innovation will reduce marginal costs while increasing fixed costs.
-Examples of such innovations include the replacement of a labourintensive production process with a more capitalintensive form of production. - The labour-intensive process has a low intercept (zero fixed costs) and a steep slope (high marginal cost).
+Examples of such innovations include the replacement of a labour-intensive production process with a more capital- intensive form of production. - The labour-intensive process has a low intercept (zero fixed costs) and a steep slope (high marginal cost).
 The capital-intensive process has a high intercept (high fixed costs) and a shallow slope (low marginal cost).
 At a low scale of production, the labour-intensive process can produce the required scale of output at lower cost.
 At a high scale of production, the capital-intensive process can produce the required scale of output at lower cost.
+At a high scale of production, the capital-intensive process can produce the required scale of output at lower cost.
 The boundary between these two is marked by a vertical line in Figure.
-To the left of that, labour-intensive is best; to the right, capital-intensive is best.

-The labour-intensive process, as drawn, has constant returns to scale.
-As the total cost line is a straight line, total costs are proportional to the scale of production and hence average cost is a constant.
+To the left of that, labour-intensive is best; to the right, capital-intensive is best. - The labour-intensive process, as drawn, has constant returns to scale.
+As the total cost line is a straight line, total costs are proportional to scale of production and hence average cost is a constant.
 The capital-intensive process, when it is efficient to use it, introduces economies of scale and hence average cost starts to fall.